 How to toast walnuts

-Place nuts on flat baking sheet (I love those air insulted ones), and baking in a 350 ° F oven for about 9 minutes, or until the nuts are fragrant and golden brown.
+Place nuts on flat baking sheet (I love those air insulted baking sheets), and bake in a 350° F oven for about 9 minutes, or until the nuts are fragrant and golden brown.

 Kitchen tools I highly recommend for this recipe